The École

-The École, formerly Ecole Internationale de New York, is an intimate and independent French-American school, which cultivates an internationally minded community of students from 2 to 14 years old in New York City’s vibrant Flatiron District.
+The École (formerly École Internationale de New York) is an independent French-American bilingual school in the Flatiron District of Manhattan, New York City.
+Founded in 2009, the school enrolls students from age two through 8th Grade.

-From Maternelle to Middle School, the team at The École believes that the goal of education is to develop well-informed, well-rounded, responsible, and compassionate students who can create and connect to a world filled with possibilities.
-This belief is at the heart of their uniquely designed bilingual program, through which students learn not just to speak, read, and write in two languages but also to think, feel, and act in ways informed by two cultures.
-To always see, explore, and understand the world around them from two perspectives is the gift of the deeply bi-literate, bi-cultural student.
+The École follows a French-American curriculum, with students receiving instruction in both French and English throughout their education.
+The program combines the French national curriculum with elements of the American educational system and is designed to develop proficiency and literacy in both languages.

-The École is fully accredited by the French Ministry of Education—from Maternelle through Middle School — and is a member of the AEFE (Agency for French Education Abroad) network.
-It is also affiliated with the Mission Laïque Française (MLF) and a member of the National Association of Independent Schools (NAIS).
+The school is accredited by the French Ministry of National Education from Maternelle through Middle School and is part of the Agency for French Education Abroad (AEFE) network.
+It is also affiliated with the Mission Laïque Française (MLF) and is a member of the National Association of Independent Schools (NAIS).

+The École has two buildings in Manhattan.
+Its Maternelle program is located at 206 Fifth Avenue, while students in 1st through 8th Grade attend the school's Elementary and Middle School at 115 East 22nd Street.

-The École has a rich After-School program with over 90 different educational, sporting or artistic activities on offer.
-It also organizes camps during the October, February, Spring, and Summer breaks, which allow children to have bilingual fun during their vacations.
-The École students go on field trips to New York’s many cultural and historic institutions, and on overnight trips in the US and abroad.
+The École has over 100 different after-school educational, sporting or artistic activities.
+It also organizes camps during the October, February, spring, and summer breaks to promote bilingualism.
+The École students go on field trips to New York's cultural and historic institutions, and on overnight trips in the US and abroad.
 The École Falcons participate in the Confederation of New York Schools and Team Sports volleyball, basketball, and soccer leagues.